yegor256/blog/_posts/2019/jun/2019-06-19-how-much-they-suffer.md

 clearly demonstrate our priorities: salary first, results second.

 This is what was wrong.

+{% quote Leaders decompose and delegate the scope of the work, but forget to decompose and delegate the consequences. %}

 The job of a _leader_ is to decompose a larger objective into smaller ones and delegate them to subordinates.
 An objective means the _consequences_